 A particular benefit of using a hyaluronic acid filler is that if the need arises, the procedure can be reversed.
-The hyaluronic acid fillers can be dissolved with the enzyme hyaluronidase for complete reversal and safe absorption by the body.
+Hyaluronic acid fillers can be dissolved with the enzyme hyaluronidase for complete reversal, and safe absorption by the body.

 There is a perception that lower eyelid hollowing is best treated with transferring/grafting a person’s own fat.
 This perception is understandable as fat is already part of a person’s anatomy.
 However, transferring fat is deceptively complex and unpredictable for several reasons.

-Fat is a texturally inconsistent material, so lumps, bumps, and discoloration are likely issues which can be seen through thin eyelid skin.
-Fat also needs to be transferred to readily available blood supply in the area.
-If the fat does not heal as intended, removing it is an intricate and costly procedure.
+Grafted fat is a texturally inconsistent material once it is removed from its original blood supply, so lumps, bumps, and discoloration are likely issues which can be seen through thin eyelid skin.
+Fat also needs to be transferred to a readily available blood supply in the area, so if the fat does not heal as intended, removing it is an intricate and costly procedure.

-Fat can also be quickly absorbed by the body.
-Anywhere from 30-70% may be lost due to absorption, making an additional volume enhancement procedure necessary.
+Fat can also be quickly absorbed by the body, as anywhere from 30-70% of grafted fat may be lost due to absorption, making an additional volume enhancement procedure necessary.
 Fat grafting is a double surgical procedure: one to harvest the fat, and one to place it.
-“Touch ups” due to fat absorption requires another surgical procedures.
-Removal of transferred fat due to complications is an extensive and expensive surgical procedure after fat grafting.
-This is in comparison to dissolution of hyaluronic acid filler which takes minutes and does not require open surgery.
+“Touch ups” due to fat absorption require more surgical fat grafting procedures.
+Removal of transferred fat due to complications is an extensive and expensive surgical procedure.
+This is in comparison to dissolution of hyaluronic acid filler which takes minutes, and does not require surgery.

 Slight cases of eye bags can be treated by blending the hollow tear trough with the adjacent puffiness under the eyes.
 A hollow tear trough can make eye bags appear larger.
 Think of the hollow tear trough as a valley, while the eye bags are a mountain next to the valley.
 By filling the depth of the valley with a filler, the mountain next to it won’t appear so large.